 If you’re bringing in a new pet, it’s natural to be excited.
 But remaining calm will help your new family member stay calm.
 Screaming children or even too-excited adults can make a stressful situation worse.
 If you’re moving to a new home, there will be a lot of new stimuli for your pet because the moving process can be crazy and overwhelming for everyone.
 Staying calm can help your new pet realize that everything’s okay and keep them calm as well.

-Your pet, whether you have a dog or a cat or another animal, may take some time to adjust.
+Your pet, whether you have a dog, cat, or another animal, may take some time to adjust.
 Don’t expect them to immediately settle in.
 Give them the time and space they need to adjust.
 A pet that’s just been adopted from the shelter may take a few days to adjust to the differences between the shelter and your home, for example.
 A cat moving to a new house may spend the first few days hiding until they adjust.
 Don’t push interaction on your pet during this time.
 They’ll come to you when they’re ready.

 Stick to a Routine